ibmdb/RIBMDB/README.md

 **UNIX**
 ```
-sudo R CMD build <Master Folder of RIBMDB Project.
+sudo R CMD INSTALL <Master Folder of RIBMDB Project.
 Make sure the name of same is different than RIBMDB like RIBMDB-src>
 ```

 For **Docker Linux Container**, use below commands: